 The final pitfall in the list above may be the most commonly overlooked aspect of these programs.
 Employee recognition could easily be one of those aspects of your organization that you just keep doing because it's what you’ve always done or something that your company spends a lot of money on for little actual return.
 Avoid making those mistakes by measuring your program’s effectiveness.

 What are the right KPIs to put in place to ensure you are getting the right results?
-There are a lot of ways to measure employee success including engagement survey scores, turnover, training hours, Employee NPS and many more.
+There are a lot of Key Performance Indicators for Employees to measure employee success including engagement survey scores, turnover, training hours, Employee NPS and many more.
 The key is to identify the specific business problem you are trying to solve, determine a KPI or two that will help you measure the results you want to see, and start tracking the KPI on a dashboard.
 Once you’ve implemented an employee recognition program, watch your numbers; are they moving in the right direction?
 If not, what adjustments can you make to your program?

 Start small, try some things, measure your results, make adjustments and continuously improve your company wide employee recognition program over time to help your bottom line, while improving your company culture.